Logo

 Status: Supported

-The biodiversity data exchange is currently in version 1.0.
-The NTG Conformance committee has reviewed the Biodiversity documentation package submitted by NatureServe.
-The schema diverges from several of the Exchange Network Design Rules and Conventions but these are well documented in the Schema Conformance Report.
+The Biodiversity Data Exchange schema diverges from the Exchange Network Design Rules and Conventions.
+These non-compliances are documented in the Schema Conformance Report.
 Use of this schema for the flow of biodiversity data is conditionally supported by the Exchange Network.
-Flows of biodiversity data to NatureServe over the Network are supported, although partners should be aware of the noncompliant aspects of the schema.
-New Exchange Network flows should not reuse all or parts of the biodiversity schema.
+Although flows of biodiversity data to NatureServe are supported, Partners should not reuse this schema for creation of Network data exchanges.

 Resources